jefnilham/IOC-Extractor/README.md

 | CVEs | - |

 Known issues:
-1. Still cant get from raw files on browser
+1. Still cant get from raw files on browser.
+Something to do with DOM i guess.